wishonia/wishonia/public/globalSolutions/1-percent-treaty/decentralized-institutes-of-health.md

 2. **Democratic Governance**: Our decentralized, trustless platform ensures that everyone has an equal say in decision-making, preventing any single entity from dominating the agenda.

-3. **Collective Intelligence**: We employ an funding allocation mechanism that harnesses the wisdom of the crowd to identify the most promising research projects.
+3. **Collective Intelligence**: We employ a funding allocation mechanism that harnesses the wisdom of the crowd to identify the most promising research projects.
 By randomly presenting participants with pairs of projects and aggregating their preferences, we overcome the information overload associated with traditional crowdfunding.